willfadeneva/PowerTrader_AI/README.md

 Ok now that all of that is out of the way...

-I am not selling anything.
+I am not selling this trading bot.
 This trading bot is not a product.
 This system is for experimentation and education.
-The only reason you would EVER send me money is if you are voluntarily donating (donation routes can be found at the bottom of this readme :) ).
+The only reason you would EVER send me money is if you are voluntarily donating (donation routes can be found at the bottom of this readme :) ) or buying merch.
 Do not fall for any scams!
-PowerTrader AI is COMPLETELY FREE FOREVER!
+PowerTrader AI is COMPLETELY FREE FOREVER!!!!

 IMPORTANT: This software places real trades automatically.
 You are responsible for everything it does to your money and your account.
 Keep your API keys private.
 I am not giving financial advice.
 I am not responsible for any losses incurred or any security breaches to your computer (the code is entirely open source and can be confirmed non-malicious).
 You are fully responsible for doing your own due diligence to learn and understand this trading system and to use it properly.
 You are fully responsible for all of your money and all of the bot's actions, and any gains or losses.